-For most people who are just starting out the best option is to look for an entry level melodica from a well known brand.
+For most people just starting out, the best option is to look for an entry level melodica from a well-known brand.
 The biggest mistake many people make is buying the cheapest melodica they can find regardless of the quality.
-Usually they regret this decision as later on they’re stuck with an inferior instrument with problems.
+Usually, they regret this decision as later on they’re stuck with an inferior instrument with problems.
 There are a few things to look into before purchasing a melodica.

 Consider things like keyboard action, which is how the keys respond when you press down on them.
-Many cheaper melodicas will have a lighter and inconsistent feel across the keyboard, while a higher quality melodica will have a weightier more solid feel to all the keys.
+Many cheaper melodicas will have a lighter, inconsistent feel across the keyboard.
+Higher quality melodicas will have a weightier, more solid feel to all the keys.
 It’s also fairly common for lower end melodicas to have some issues with tuning.
-Often some keys are tuned to pitch while others are flat or sharp.
-There are some good quality budget melodicas out there, just make sure you’re buying from a well known brand and read the reviews.
+Often, some keys are tuned to pitch while others are flat or sharp.
+There are some good quality budget melodicas out there, just make sure you’re buying from a well-known brand and read the reviews.

 Types of Melodicas

-If you’re planning on playing the melodica in a band or performing solo then you are going to need an intermediate level instrument at the very least.
+If you’re planning on playing the melodica in a band or performing solo, then you’re going to need an intermediate level instrument at the very least.
 Remember that this instrument is not only going to have to sound good but also be sturdy enough to handle the rigors of the road night after night.
-Make sure you get a good quality carrying case for the melodica to keep it safe for transporting.
+Make sure you get a good quality carrying case for the melodica to keep it safe while transporting.

-While there is nothing wrong with looking for the best deal, make sure you choose a trusted brand with good reviews.
-Don’t rush into your purchase, look around and give yourself a few days to find the right one.
-A good rule of thumb is to look for the best melodica you can afford.
-There's no sense in saving a few bucks and getting an inferior melodica that you're not happy with, so find the one you really want and then shop around for the best price.
+While there’s nothing wrong with looking for the best deal, make sure you choose a trusted brand with good reviews.
+Don’t rush into your purchase.
+Look around and give yourself a few days to find the right one.
+A good rule of thumb is to look for the best

-- Decide what you will be using the melodica for.
+- Decide what you’ll be using the melodica for.
 (Learning, hobby, playing in a band.)

 - Decide what type of melodica you want to play.